pasan2002/YT-Video-Downloader/README.md

 # If you want to use this without downloading the extension files just click the link on the description.
-# Also now you can download Instagram videos from our extension.
+# Also now you can download Instagram videos and Facebook videos from our extension.